Seagate/TCGstorageAPI/sed_cli/README.md

 `dataout` - (Optional) The file to write the data to

 ## Hashicorp Vault Configuration Instructions
-This guide assumes that the user already has a production instance of Hashicorp already setup and running.
+This guide assumes that the user already has an instance of Hashicorp already setup and running.

 1. Create the KV Secrets Engine
     - Start at the main GUI page